douglasdeodato/lovelycss/README.md

 - [lovelycss Contributing](#contributing)

-## Why Use?
+## Why Use it?

-We are trying make developers and designers life easy, lovelycss brings all you need for start your project from scratch and with everything you need.
+We are trying make developers and designers life easy; lovelycss containes all you need to start your project.

-on lovelycss you gonna be able to:
+On lovelycss you are going to be able to:

-minimize your css quick
+minimize your css quicker
-compress and organize your sass files watch what is going on in your project with Grunt Watch. create a sprite with your all images just runing a command line minimize your images with a just simple command line. concat your css and js files easyly
+compress and organize your sass files watch what is going on in your project with Grunt Watch. create a sprite with your all images just runing a command line minimize your images with a just simple command line. concat your css and js files easily

-get the latest version of angular, boostrap, font awesome, reset css, normalize and more with just a command line.
+Get the latest version of angular, boostrap, font awesome, reset css, normalize and more with just a command line.

 ## Documentation